-When the website is deployed, the work on it doesn’t stop.
-You can expand the built MVP to a greater extent with more features and capabilities.
+When the website is deployed and you passed the MVP launch threshold, the work on it doesn’t stop.
+You can expand the r to a greater extent with more features and capabilities.

 As the business grows, it may be necessary to update the information, and add more pages or new features to the website.
-It can be useful to collect user feedback and update the website based on this information.
+It can be useful to test the MVP, collect user feedback, and update the website based on this information.